moonymax/resume/README.md

 ## Dynamic Content

 The animated Image of [Xympf.net](https://xympf.net) is using CSS and Typescript to create a tilt effect which dynamically follows the cursor.
-The sidebar is automatically adjusted to be part of the site or open/closeable depending on the size of the screen.

 ## Projects

-These are projects showcased with this site along with a short description.
+These are some projects showcased with this site along with a short description.
 For a more detailed showcase of these projects visit [resume.xympf.net](https://resume.xympf.net)

 - Xympf.net:
   - Description: Collaborative Task Organizer Built with Django and React.